 Signs Make sure signs and product pricing labels are clear and use high contrast colours such as dark print on a light background.
 Ensure overhanging signs do not cause a hazard.

 Information Make menus in cafes or product information easier to read by using clear and appropriate size font, such as Arial or Helvetica in minimum 12 point.

 Have large print versions (minimum 18 size font) on hand, or have staff read information out to customers.
-Look at the possibility of providing information such as menus in Braille Lighting Improve lighting, especially around service counters.
-Layout Avoid dangerously placed fittings and fixtures to ensure customers can move around freely.
+Look at the possibility of providing information such as menus in Braille can move around freely.
 Make sure your aisles provide a clear path of travel and displays do not create hazards.
-EFTPOS Make sure the electronic payment system and EFTPOS machines have features for people with low vision.